 - reading the books I want

 But I wasn’t satisfied.
 Reading when you felt low, didn’t change anything.
 Even eating your favourite pasta and chocolate didn’t give the taste it used to when your head wasn’t clear.
-Being with friends didn’t mean anything because when you feel down, you were there physically but not mentally, no matter what.
+Being with friends didn’t mean anything because when you feel down, they couldn’t cheer you up.

 So I started to think once again.
 What really makes me happy?

 I thought about it for days, maybe weeks, and my conclusion was surprising.
 Helping others was my answer.
-Helping others… At that moment I got aware; I was only genuinely happy when helping someone.
-No matter what, maybe a community service project, maybe tutoring a student or maybe just helping a friend.
+Helping others… No matter what, maybe a community service project, maybe tutoring a student or maybe just helping a friend.
 But it warmed my heart and put a smile on my face.

 I’m not going to tell you to help people.
-Of course it’s an amazing thing, but today’s moral is that no matter what you do, please take your time to ask yourself the question.
+Of course it’s a wonderful thing to do, but it is certain that the answer to the question differs for everyone.
+Ask yourself.
 “What really makes me happy?”
 It will neither be quick nor easy.
 But if you find the correct answer, you will see that it was worth it at the end of the day.